Register with us to view a personalised homepage and to receive emails relating to your interests.

 Mhairi Harrington, co-chair of the Strategic Advisory Group

-Once established, the Strategic Advisory Group will consider the 2024 NSP Review recommendations and identify priority areas to take forward with the creation of short-life collaborative taskforces (recommendation 6).
+The Strategic Advisory Group met in May 2025 to consider the 2024 NSP Review recommendations and identify priority areas to take forward with the creation of short-life collaborative taskforces (recommendation 6).

 These taskforces will seek input from NSP practitioners and other on-the-ground stakeholders and report to the Strategic Advisory Group on targeted recommendations.

-Opportunities to contribute to the work of NSP short-life taskforces will be posted on this webpage and shared through SFC’s subscriber mailing list for Fair Access.
+Further opportunities to contribute to the work of NSP short-life taskforces will be posted on this web page and shared through SFC’s subscriber mailing list for Fair Access.

 The membership of the Strategic Advisory Group was announced in spring 2025.
 The Group’s role is to oversee and monitor the implementation of the fifteen NSP Review recommendations.